fmiotello/fm-icebreaker/README.md

 </p>

 <p align="center">
-To use the synth connect to this <a href="https://fmiotello.github.io/fm-icebreaker">website</a> using Google Chrome or Firefox.
+To use the synth connect to this <a href="https://fmiotello.github.io/fm-icebreaker">website</a> using Google Chrome.
 </p>

 #### Demo